Pujol (restaurant): Mole madre

 Pujol's mole madre, mole nuevo is made with chilhuacle chili (example pictured).

-Mole madre, mole nuevo is a dish frequently highlighted in Pujol's reviews.
+Mole madre, mole nuevo is the restaurant's signature dish, frequently highlighted in Pujol's reviews.
 Olvera said it was created for Quintonil's first anniversary in 2013.
 He asked chef Ricardo Muñoz Zurita to teach him how to prepare his seven-day mole sauce.
 It is a black mole made with chilhuacle chili.
 Initially, the leftover mole was served at Pujol, but Olvera began experimenting by reheating it indefinitely.
 He noticed that its flavor evolved over time.
 From then on, whenever there are about 10 l of mole madre left (approximately every two days), chefs add fresh mole made with seasonal ingredients, known as mole nuevo.
 When serving, the cooks place mole nuevo on top of the mole madre bed and accompany it with an hoja santa tortilla.

 While Daniela Brugger called it a "culinary treasure", describing it as "a commitment to quality and tradition [with an] artisanal approach" to the restaurant's cuisine, Shore referred to it as "hypnotic".
 Stainsby opined it was "deep and complex and beautifully balanced".
 In contrast, Fomperosa said she preferred her grandmother's, perhaps because she valued love over technique.
 Renata Lira wrote for Revista de la Universidad de México that the mole sauce exemplifies "the mother and the offspring—wisdom and evolution", describing it as "a tribute to deep cuisine—rural, Indigenous, conventual, Creole, European, Asian, Middle Eastern, revolutionary, street, home-style, and feminine".